Laney Graduate School—Master’s in Development Practice at Emory University

-We award at least one new Emory MDP Coverdell Fellowship for each admission cycle.
-RPCVs who are admitted to the program but not selected for the Fellowship are still be eligible for other scholarship consideration.
+For each admission cycle Emory MDP offers at least one fellowship – though typically more than one are granted (on average, four per cohort).
+RPCV’s who are admitted to the program but not selected for the Fellowship are still eligible for other scholarship consideration.

 Additional paid internships or graduate assistantships are available to Fellows (and to other enrolled students) depending on their background and competencies.
 The Emory MDP program assists its students in locating and accessing these opportunities.

 Fellows (and other enrolled students) receive funding to support two 10 week summer field practicum abroad.
 If they so wish, Fellows are eligible to receive up to nine transferable academic credit hours for Peace Corps service (to be credited toward students’ second summer field practicum requirement).

 Fellows (and other enrolled students) receive professional development support during the two years of the program.

 International field practicums are a cornerstone of the Emory MDP curriculum.
 Students are placed as “embedded practitioners” within humanitarian organizations in their projects in the Global South during each of the two summer terms that they are enrolled at Emory.
 They are expected to perform as professionals-in-training and produce high quality work, while building their own competencies and experiences.